-1. Visit the oldest house in the Free State.
+1. Visit the oldest house north of the Orange River.
 Back in 1828 there was a London Missionary Society station here to convert the San, until Jean Pierre Pellissier of the Paris Missionary Society arrived in 1832.
 The Pellissier House museum dates back to 1834-35 and now has displays that include old furniture, photos, clothes and war relics.

-5. Pay homage at the Bethulie concentration camp cemetery, Kamp Kerkhof.
+5. Pay homage at the Bethulie concentration camp cemetery, Kamp Kerkhof, where 5000 people were interned.
 When it was thought the Gariep Dam was going to flood the original Anglo Boer War concentration camp site, bones were exhumed and reburied on higher ground just out of town in 1966.
-(Later it was discovered there was too much dolerite rock where they planned to put the dam so it was built in its current position instead.)
+(Later it was discovered there was too much porous dolerite underlying where they planned to put the dam so it was built in its current position instead.)
 At one place in the monument it says 1737 people died here during the Anglo Boer War, in another place it says 1714.
 Either way, it’s a lot.
 At the back, under lock and key, are some of the original rough gravestones.
 The monument is made of austere grey stone and when we visited a blistering wind made for an appropriately grim atmosphere.

 At the original site there’s also a strange blockish monument that looks like a ruin but in fact was never finished.
-British women funded the monument that was started in 1918 in solidarity with Boer women but the Boer women were in no mood to accept the gesture, so it was never finished.
+British wellwishers funded the monument as the first of a series showing solidarity with Boer women.
+Construction started in 1918 but money ran out and so it was never finished.

 7. At sunrise or sunset feast your eyes on the arched sandstone bridge across the Orange River.
 Known as the Hennie Steyn Bridge, it’s the longest road-rail bridge in South Africa.
 At 1.2km, it connects the Free State to the Eastern Cape.